cdp-trial-patterns/opendatalakehouse/02_analyze.md

 # 02_analyze

-In this exercise, we will run interactive analysis of the data we brought in through a data pipeline into the Cloudera Data Warehouse.
+In this exercise, we will run interactive analysis of the data we brought in through a data pipeline into the Cloudera's Data Warehouse - Impala.

 ## Pre-requisite